 You will now join the foundation chain and last row together to form a continuous piece.

-Fasten off leaving a long tail end.
+Fasten off leaving a long tail end (about 12-15 inches long).

 Forming The Pumpkin